lekbalbaraa/lekbalbaraa/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning Mongo BD
 - 📫 How to reach me lekbalbaraa@gmail.com
-- ⚡ Fun fact: Iam ne here
+- ⚡ Fun fact: Iam new here

 <!---
 lekbalbaraa/lekbalbaraa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.